Reading Fundamentals #1:

 Chapter 1: Introduction to Scientifically-based Research

 This first chapter contains information on what scientifically-based research means and discusses the myths and misconceptions of science.
 This chapter will lay out the basic foundation of scientifically-based research that will be used as the basis for understanding the remaining sections.
-There will be discussion on the Reading Excellence Act and the impact of scientifically-based research on other professions.

-Chapter 3: Internal and External Validity
+Chapter 3: Internal & External Validity

 The third chapter will deal exclusively with internal and external validity of educational research.
 This chapter focuses solely on these two issues due to their importance and a need for the issue or research validity to be clearly understood.

-Chapter 4: Experimental Design
+Chapter 4: Experimental Designs

 Chapter 5: Putting It All Together